Skip to main content

 Preparing your design file for upload to Quilter

-1. Define your board outline to establish an acceptable area for Quilter's design agent to worok within.
+1. (Required) Define your board outline to establish an acceptable area for Quilter's designer to work within.

 โ€‹

-2. Define any major mechanical features like mounting holes or keep-out zones that are defined by major mechanical or electrical features.
+2. (Suggested) Define any major mechanical features, such as mounting holes or keep-out zones, that are defined by major mechanical or electrical features.

 โ€‹

-3. Pre-place your connectors.
-This ensures that connector placement complies with mechanical specifications and also ensures Quilter's agent will not place connectors in bad locations like the middle of a PCB.
+3. (Suggested) Pre-place your connectors.
+This ensures that connector placement complies with mechanical specifications and that Quilter's agent will not place connectors in bad locations, like the middle of a PCB.

 Simply leave any components that you want Quilter to place and route itself off the board, and upload your file for auto-layout.